 Habitats found in the Kent Downs include chalk grassland, woodlands ( ancient woodland, veteran trees and wood pasture), traditional orchards and cobnut plats, chalk cliffs and the foreshore, chalk rivers and wet pasture, ponds and heathland.

 Many of these habitats have become isolated making them vulnerable and some of the plants and wildlife found in the Kent Downs are scarce within Kent and across the UK so looking after them in the right way is crucial.
 Farmers, landowners and conservation organisations are working to connect habitats and provide ‘ecological corridors’ for wildlife to travel between.

 Nature conservation sites

 The most important nature conservation sites in the Kent Downs are legally protected and managed primarily for their biodiversity value.
-There are 38 Sites of Special Scientific Interest (SSSIs) in the Kent Downs AONB.
+There are 38 Sites of Special Scientific Interest (SSSIs) in the Kent Downs National Landscape.
 Of these the following sites are of international importance and are protected under the European Union’s Habitats Directive as Special Areas of Conservation (SAC):

 - Folkestone to Etchinghill Escarpment